 Step 4: Glue the black rectangle onto the gold buckle of the Leprechaun hat.

-Step 5: Glue the face onto the orange beard.
+Step 5: Glue the face onto the orange leprechaun beard.

 Step 6: Glue the hat onto the top of the head.